 2011-12: Led all Colorado defensemen in scoring with 26 points (4g/22a) in 73 games…Missed five games due to a groin injury, Nov.
 23 to Dec.
 2…Placed on IR, Nov.
 26 (retroactive to Nov.
 21) and activated on Dec.
 4…Had an assist in four straight games, Dec.
 13-19, equaling the longest assist streak of his NHL career…Did not dress on Jan.
 10 vs. Nashville due to a hand injury…Had a career-high three-game goal streak, Feb.
 11-17, the first Avalanche defenseman to score a goal in three straight games since John-Michael Liles from Dec.
 23-29, 2008…Left in the first period on Feb.
-22 vs. Los Angeles due to back spasms but returned the next game…Missed three contests due to a back injury, March 20-24…Recorded his 100th career assist on March 30 at Calgary.
+22 vs. Los Angeles due to back spasms but returned the next game…Missed three contests because of a back injury, March 20-24…Recorded his 100th career assist on March 30 at Calgary.

 2010-11: Was acquired by Colorado on Feb.
 18 and went on to appear in 22 games for the Avalanche, collecting 10 points (3g/7a)…Led the Avalanche in ice time in 20 of his 22 games after joining the team, averaging 24:33 per game…Appeared in 77 combined games with Colorado and St. Louis, notching 29 points (8g/21a)…Made his Avalanche debut on Feb.
 19 at San Jose…Tied his personal high with three points (0g/3a) on March 24 vs. Toronto…Logged a career-high 29:22 of ice time on April 1 at Phoenix…Scored his third career overtime goal on Oct.
 23 vs. Pittsburgh…Tallied his first career short-handed goal on Dec.
 31 vs. Phoenix.

-2009-10: Led all Blues defensemen and set career highs with 39 points, 10 goals, 29 assists, 186 shots, six power-play goals and 79 games played…Johnson’s 10 goals and 39 points were the most by a Blues defenseman since Chris Pronger in 2003-04 (14 goals, 54 points)…Scored 17 seconds into overtime on Nov.
+2009-10: Led all Blues defensemen with 39 points, 10 goals, 29 assists, 186 shots, six power-play goals and 79 games played…Johnson’s 10 goals and 39 points were the most by a Blues defenseman since Chris Pronger in 2003-04 (14 goals, 54 points)…Scored 17 seconds into overtime on Nov.
 19 vs. Phoenix, the quickest OT goal by a Blues player since Al MacInnis scored 15 seconds into overtime on Oct.
 28, 2000…Matched a career best with points in five straight games from Nov.
 19 to Nov.
 27…Appeared in his 100th NHL game on Dec.
 15 vs. Calgary…Posted a career-high eight shots on Feb.
 6 vs. Chicago…Scored his second OT goal of the year on April 5 vs. Columbus.

 2008-09: Missed the entire season after suffering an off-ice knee injury on Sept.
 16…Underwent surgery on Nov.
 20.